How to Set Up a VPN on Your Router

 Virtual private networks (VPNs) are one of the best ways to make your internet connection more private and secure.
 They keep people from snooping on your connection and stop potentially disastrous hacks.

 But pulling up the VPN app every time you get on the internet is a pain.
 And PC- or phone-based apps won’t protect your other devices, like your smart TV or gaming console.
-The answer is to install a VPN on your router.
+The answer is to set up a VPN on your router.

 Do I Need a VPN Router?

 Installing a VPN is a great idea.
 You never have to remember to activate your VPN.
-It protects all of the devices connected to your wireless network, even if they belong to someone else.
+It protects all the devices connected to your wireless network, even if they belong to someone else.
 In short, it solves most of the annoyances of using a VPN.
-The only drawback is that your connection speed may take a hit (though that’s not always true for all VPNs).
+The only drawback is that your connection speed may take a hit.

 In many cases, you can set it up yourself; some routers come with VPN compatibility built in.
 Some TRENDnet routers, for example, let you set up a VPN with the standard firmware (though you’re limited to older protocols).